 Stairs and Ropes by Phlegm

-Showcased in this piece, his work often has a storybook like quality yet feels rather unsettling.
-Perhaps this feeling is best reflected in this artist’s pseudonym – Phlegm – one of the four temperaments in ancient Greek medicine; blood, yellow bile, black bile, and phlegm.
+The artist’s pseudonym – Phlegm – seems to reveal something in the work.
+The four temperaments found in ancient Greek medicine are: blood, yellow bile, black bile, and phlegm.
 Phlegm was believed to be responsible for an apathetic and unemotional temperament.

 Magic Book by Natalia Rak